fdrobnic/data-models/pysmartdatamodels/README.md

            An array (always) if there is only one element with the names of the subjects Usually only one element in the array isa returned because there are few clashes in data model names False if no subject is found

+26- Return a fake normalized ngsi-ld format example.
+Function ngsi_ld_example_generator_str(schema: str, dataModel: str, subject: str)

+        It returns a fake normalized ngsi-ld format example based on the given json schema
+            Parameters:
+                schema: schema.json contents
+                dataModel: repo name
+                subject: model name

+            Returns:
+                if the input parameter exists and the json schema is a valide json: a fake normalized ngsi-ld format example stored in dictionary format if there's any problem related to input parameter and json schema:
+                    False

 ## Pending features (glad to receive contributions to them)